James McNew

-James McNew is an American musician who has played bass in the indie rock band Yo La Tengo since their 1992 album May I Sing with Me.
+James McNew (born July 6, 1969) is an American musician who has played bass in the indie rock band Yo La Tengo since their 1992 album May I Sing with Me.
 Live, he also plays guitars, keyboards and drums.

 He was previously a member of the band Christmas and was featured on their third album, Vortex.
 McNew also played in Ectoslavia, a predecessor to Pavement and the Silver Jews, in the early 1990s.

 He has a solo project called Dump.

 The documentary The Parking Lot Movie highlighted McNew's career as a parking lot attendant in Charlottesville, Virginia, before his career as a musician.